team-watchdog/apoc-gardens-wiki/public/markdown/Roots/potato.md

 | Pruning | Propagation: Potatoes can be started either from tubers or true botanical seeds.
 However, the most popular method is using tubers.
 Plant either the seed potatoes or the transplants grown from true seed at 18" intervals in all directions.<update>Hilling up also helps to prevent sunburn on tubers</update> |

 ## Harvesting:
 Harvest your early potatoes at any time after the plants have flowered.
-Late potatoes can be left in until the plants have died down.<update>Potatoes are ready to harvest when the skin is tough and the tuber size is desired</update>
+Late potatoes can be left in until the plants have died down.
+Dig potatoes out carefully with a fork, making sure you don’t spear any. <update>Potatoes are ready to harvest when the skin is tough and the tuber size is desired</update>

 ## Curing:
-Store potatoes in a cool, dark place with good ventilation to prevent sprouting and maintain quality.<update>Cure potatoes at 50-60°F (10-15°C) for about two weeks after harvest</update>
+<update>Store potatoes in a cool, dark place with good ventilation to prevent sprouting and maintain quality.Cure potatoes at 50-60°F (10-15°C) for about two weeks after harvest</update>

 ## Storage
 Potatoes should be stored in a cool, dry place with temperatures between 35-40°F (1.7-4.4°C) and humidity levels around 90%.
 They can be stored for up to 6 months under these conditions.<update>Ideal storage temperature range: 38 - 42°F (3.3 - 5.6°C)</update>